The lawsuit, filed on behalf of all consumers in the UK with the UK Competition Appeal Tribunal, seeks damages of around £7 billion ($8.7 billion).

 The lawsuit also states that Google paid Apple to ensure that Google was the default search engine for the Safari browser on Apple devices like the iPhone.

-“This is a clear violation of competition law, and consumers should pay the price,” said Nikki Stopford, a consumer advocate who is representing the class in the lawsuit.
-She said the lawsuit seeks to hold Google accountable for its repeated violations of the law and recover the money it owes consumers.
+“This is a clear violation of competition law, and consumers should pay the price,” said Nikki Stopford, a consumer advocate representing the class action.
+“This lawsuit is aimed at holding Google accountable for its repeated violations of the law and recovering the money it owes consumers.”

 According to consumer advocacy group Consumer Voice, the lawsuit is being brought on behalf of 65 million consumers in the UK.
 If successful, each plaintiff could be awarded around £100 in compensation.

-In response, a Google spokesperson called the lawsuit “speculative and opportunistic,” and said the company “will respond vigorously.”
+In response, a Google spokesperson said the lawsuit was "speculative and opportunistic" and said the company "will respond vigorously."

 Google has previously faced lawsuits seeking billions of dollars in compensation for publishers who lost advertising revenue.
-Google and other US tech giants have also faced investigations from US, UK and European Union (EU) regulators in recent years.
+Google and other US tech giants have also faced investigations from US, UK and EU regulators in recent years.

 (Source: Tin Tuc Newspaper)